mchmarny/next19/SVR305/README.md

 code .
 ```

-Navigate to UI service https://tevents.demo.knative.tech
+### UI

-> If everything goes well, this is where the Tweets will show
+Open https://tevents.demo.knative.tech (should be empty if soure/trigger were cleaned up)

 ### Source

-Now, install Twitter event source by applying following YAML (`config/source.yaml`)
+Apply following YAML (`config/source.yaml`)

-> `--query=KnativeDemo` is where you can define the Twitter search term (hashtag or simple string)
+> `--query=KnativeDemo` is where you can define the Twitter search term (hashtag or simple string).
+Secrets have already been configured.

 ```yaml
 apiVersion: sources.eventing.knative.dev/v1alpha1